c9s/c6/README.md

 catch up the ruby sass implementation , and you can't compile them with Compass.
 Since Go is simple, easy & fast, thus we implement SASS in Go to move faster.

-Further, we want to design a new language that is compatible with SASS 3.4 or even SASS 4.0 with more powerful features.
+Further, we want to design a new language (ECSS temporarily named) that is compatible with SASS 3.4 or even SASS 4.0 with more powerful features.

 ## Reference